omareloui/FileGenerator/README.md

 ---

-### **Default Distention**
+### **Default Destination**

-Instead of having to provide the distention every time you create a file you can provide a default distention to create the file in.
+Instead of having to provide the destination every time you create a file you can provide a default destination to create the file in.

-All you have to do is to add `defaultDist` to the template options.
+All you have to do is to add `defaultDest` to the template options.

 ```ts
 const templatesConfig: TemplateConfig = {